History of turnpikes and canals in the United States: Toll roads

-Early toll roads were constructed between some commercial centers and were owned by joint-stock companies that sold stock to raise construction capital, such as the Lancaster Turnpike Company of Pennsylvania in 1795.
-In 1808 Secretary of the Treasury Albert Gallatin's Report on the Subject of Public Roads and Canals suggested that the federal government should fund the construction of interstate toll roads and canals.
+Early turnpikes (toll roads) were constructed between some commercial centers and were owned by joint-stock companies that sold stock to raise construction capital, such as the Lancaster Turnpike Company of Pennsylvania in 1795.
+Secretary of the Treasury Albert Gallatin's 1808 "Report on the Subject of Public Roads and Canals" suggests that the federal government should fund the construction of interstate toll roads and canals.
 While transportation needs were universally recognized, many Anti-Federalists opposed the federal government assuming such a role.
 The British coastal blockade in the War of 1812, and an inadequate internal capability to respond, demonstrated the United States' reliance upon such overland roads for military operations as well as for general commerce.

-Construction on the westward National Road began in 1815 at Cumberland, Maryland, and it reached Wheeling, Virginia by 1818; by 1824 private tollways connected Cumberland eastward with commercial and port cities.
+Construction on the westward National Road began in 1815 at Cumberland, Maryland, and it reached Wheeling, Virginia, by 1818; by 1824 private tollways connected Cumberland eastward with commercial and port cities.
 Further westward extensions were constructed to Vandalia, Illinois, but financial crisis ultimately prevented its planned western extension to the Mississippi and Missouri Rivers.
 Nevertheless, the road became a primary overland route over the Appalachian Mountains and the gateway for the surge of westward-bound settlers and immigrants.